Everything You Need to Know About Co-op Programs as an International Student

 Keep reading to get all your questions answered!

-What is co-op in Canada?
+What are co-op programs in Canada?

 After you've landed a co-op position, you will begin your work term in an entry-level position with managers and supervisors helping you along the way.
-The main goal of your co-op is to introduce you to the type of tasks that you would be doing if you continue in this career.
+This will introduce you to the type of tasks that you would be doing if you continue in this career.
 For example, if you study psychology, you could end up with a co-op position in a hospital research lab where you would help participants in a study, collect data, and draft papers.

 Where would I work?

-Government of Canada, International students can participate in co-op programs if:
+Yes!
+According to the Government of Canada, International students can apply for a co-op work permit if:

-- You have a valid study permit
+• You have a valid study permit

-- Work is required to complete your study program in Canada
+• Work is required to complete your study program in Canada

-- You have a letter from your school that confirms all students in your program need to complete work placements to get their degree, and
+• You have a letter from your school that confirms all students in your program need to complete work placements to get their degree, and

-- Your co-op placement or internship totals 50% or less of your study program
+• Your co-op placement or internship totals 50% or less of your study program

 You are not eligible for a co-op work permit if you're taking English or French as a second language (ESL/FSL), general courses, or courses to prepare for another study program.
 However, this doesn't mean you can't work in Canada.
 You would simply have to apply for a work permit as well.